inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 🔗 Watch hi-res video

-Blur modes #
+Blur Modes #

-Inspire Blur supports two modes:
+Inspire Blur supports two ways of applying blur:

 • Backdrop blur — blurs the content that’s behind it.